mccbc/notes/reviewer_comments.md

 8. Figure 3: It looks like the MC error bars are not representative of the true uncertainty, i.e. small compared to the variation between neighboring bins.
 Can you fix or comment on this, e.g. is this the Poisson statistical uncertainty?

     - **The error used on these points is the square root of the number of counts in each bin, which is normalized and then plotted on a log scale.
 The bins at the very edge of the spectrum have only tens of photons (10 photons ~ 30% error), but by the 5th data point in from the left side the counts are up to ~100 (~10% error), so the error bars are very small here.
-A sentence has been inserted in the discussion of Figure 1 addressing the scale of the errorbars and exactly how we quantify the error of the MC data, but sqrt(N) error is a standard approach and the variation between neighboring bins may simply be due to a binning effect at low statistics for a steep function.**
+A sentence has been inserted in the discussion of Figure 1 stating exactly how we quantify the error of the MC data. sqrt(N) error is a standard approach and the variation between neighboring bins may simply be due to a binning effect at low statistics for a steep function.**

 Section 3.
 Time-Dependent Diffusion

 1. Figure 5: Perhaps a combination of different colors and line styles (in addition to line thickness) would make the trends clearer.

-    - **This was explored, and unfortunately adding more colors and line styles to the plot confuse the trends and make the plot more visually cluttered.
+    - **This was explored, and unfortunately adding line styles to the plot confuses the trends and makes the plot more visually cluttered.
 As an alternative solution, the plot has been separated into three panels so that the trend can be seen more effectively while still preserving the scale and relative offset of the solutions.**

 2. Equation 33: Can you remind the reader about why this is the solution? (e.g. ansatz, harmonic forcing, residue calculus, etc.)